EColeshill8/6502-Driven-Robotic-Arm/README.md

 "conventional" options...
 It's simply because I came up with it all myself!
 Anyways, into the rest of the project...

-The kinematics were solved by the intersection of circles
+The kinematics were solved by the intersection of circles on a graphing software already downloaded on my Macbook (as online graphers like Desmos were inaccessible during the flight) The file for this can be found under "systems of equations".